dartmouth-cs98/hack-a-thing-2-unity_roguelike_procedural_generation/README.md

 ## What didn’t work

-As mentioned earlier, we had some issues with rotations of `Vector3` values that resulted in some rooms generating on top of one another as well as doors being blocked by walls.
-We are still in the process of fixing these bugs.
+As mentioned earlier, we had some issues with rotations of `Vector3` values that resulted in some `Room`s generating on top of one another as well as `Door`s being blocked by walls.

-We also initially attempted to incorporate Tuples into our RoomManager, which eventually had to be changed because Unity does not support Tuples.
+We also initially attempted to incorporate `Tuples` into our `RoomManager`, which eventually had to be changed because Unity does not support `Tuples`.

 ## External links (tutorials)